sckw/group_project/README.md

 Suki: I like my coffee with a bit of milk, and no sugar

-Thea: abcdefgj
+Thea:

-Julia: xyzxyzxyz
+Julia:

-Lauren: tea
+Lauren:

-Amanda: also tea
+Amanda:

-Galen: maybe coffee
+Galen: